unyt-org/datex-core-js-legacy/docs/manual/03 Pointers.md

 }
 ```

-Alternatively, effects can be restricted to the livetime of a scope with the `using` keyword.
+Alternatively, effects can be restricted to the lifetime of a scope with the `using` keyword.
 ```ts
 function task() {
     const x = $$(0);